lrfinotti/cybr201_book/02-Python.md

 You should always name your variables with descriptive names to make your code more readable.

-You should also try to avoid variable names already used in Python, as it would override their builtin values.
-For instance, names like `print`, `int`, `abs`, `round` are already used in Python, so you should not used them.
+You should also try to avoid variable names already used in Python/Sage, as it would override their builtin values.
+For instance, names like `print`, `int`, `abs`, `round` are already used in Python/Sage, so you should not used them.

 (If the name appears in a green in a code cell in Jupyter, then it is already taken!)